Skip to main content

 • Fresh chives: Chopped.

-How to Make The Best Jacket Potato?
+How to Make the Best Jacket Potato?

 Add a pat of butter first to melt in the hot potato flesh.

-Tips to Make The Heartiest Jacket Potato Recipe
+Tips to Make the Heartiest Jacket Potato Recipe

 • For the best fluffy interior stick to floury/starchy potatoes like Russet, King Edward, or Maris Piper.